 This revised approach was first implemented in the SA forecasts using the same solar PV output trace for all CPs.
-Although this approach was an improvement, one limitation of using a single PV trace is that it doesn't fully reflect location differences by CP.
+Although this approach was an improvement, one limitation of using a single PV trace is that it does not fully reflect location differences by CP.
 In general, the PV output trace should be marginally earlier in the day for eastern CPs and slightly later in the day for western CPs.
-For the Qld forecasts, AEMO has applied customised PV traces developed by the University of Melbourne University for each CP.
-This should address the minor issue of differences in CP location (and PV output) and reflects an improvement on the SA PV methodology.
+This was further developed in the QLD forecasts to apply a customise PV trace developed by the University of Melbourne for each CP.
+This has been adopted for the VIC 2015 forecasts.